lsteinmann/fieldlink/README.md

 # idaifield_link

+This is a simple qgis-plugin that imports geodata from a Field Desktop project into a vector layer in memory.
+It is an ad hoc solution produced for myself to accomplish a specific task and has no error handling right now.
+It works, and you could try it, but it is very fragile.

+# Dependencies
-the 'couchdb' module needs to be installed first, to do this, open python console in QGIS and type
+The [python package `couchdb`](https://couchdb-python.readthedocs.io/en/latest/) needs to be installed first.
+To do this, you could open the python console in QGIS and type:

 ```python
 import pip